WWII codebreaker Turing honored on UK's new 50-pound note - WTMJ

 After the war, he was prosecuted over his relationship with a man in Manchester and given a choice between imprisonment and probation with the condition of undergoing female hormone treatment, which at the time was used as a form of chemical castration.

-Actor and author Stephen Fry said the latest commemoration of Turing marks another step in the nation’s long overdue recognition of “this very great man,” whose “talents ranged far and wide.”
+Actor and author Stephen Fry said the choice of Turing to appear on the 50-pound note marks another step in the nation’s long overdue recognition of “this very great man,” whose “talents ranged far and wide.”

-In a YouTube video posted by the bank, Fry laid out the levels of discrimination and “barbaric punishments” that gay men faced in the years after World War II.
+In a YouTube video posted by the Bank of England, Fry laid out the levels of discrimination and “barbaric punishments” that gay men faced in the years after World War II.

+“Alan Turing was among the thousands of men who were harried and harangued by the authorities,” he said.

 Over the past decade, Turing’s life has become known to a much wider audience, especially in the wake of the 2014 film “The Imitation Game” that saw Benedict Cumberbatch play the role of Turing.

-As part of the new note’s design — which includes a metallic hologram that changes between the words “Fifty’ and ”Pounds” when the note is tilted and an image of a microchip — the bank collaborated with U.K. intelligence and security agency GCHQ to create The Turing Challenge, a set of 12 puzzles
+As part of the new bank note design, the bank collaborated with U.K. intelligence and security agency GCHQ to create The Turing Challenge, a set of 12 puzzles

 GCHQ said the full challenge could take an experienced puzzler seven hours to complete and may have even left Turing “scratching his head, although we very much doubt it.”